vehicle-lang/vehicle/doc/source/language/vectors.rst

   myVector1 = [ 0.1, 0.3, -0.1 ]

 The type-checker will ensure that all vectors written in this way are of the correct size.
-For example, the following would result in an error:
+For example the following would result in an error:

 .. code-block:: agda

    myBadVector : Vector Rat 3
    myBadVector = [ 0.1, 0.3 ]

-as the size of the vector is ``3`` but only two elements have been provided.
+as the size of the vector is ``3`` but only 2 elements have been provided.

-While it is possible to write out small vectors this way, writing out large vectors in this way is clearly impracticable.
+While it is possible to use this method to write out small vectors, writing out large vectors this way is clearly impracticle.

-2. Therefore the second method is to use the ``foreach`` constructor, which is used to provide a value for each index ``i``.
-This is useful if your vector has some regular structure.
+#.
+Therefore the second method is to use the ``foreach`` constructor,
+which is used to provide a value for each index ``i``.
+This method is useful if the vector has some regular structure.
 For example:

 .. code-block:: agda